apakhbari/CheatSheets/Linux/Linux_CS_refined.md

 - `/etc/motd` : Called the Message of the Day file, contains text that is displayed after a user has logged into a tty terminal.
 - `/bin/notify-send` (or `/usr/bin/notify-send`) : Sends messages to a user employing the GUI but who is not logged into a tty terminal or does not have a GUI terminal emulator open.
 - `/bin/wall` (or `/usr/bin/wall`) : Sends messages (called wall messages) to users logged into a tty terminal or who have a GUI terminal emulator open and have their message status set to “yes”. `$ mesg` : Viewing your message status.

+# Hardware Devices

+- `/dev` —> After kernel communicates with a device on an interface, it must be able to transfer data to and from the device.
+  To retrieve data from a specific device, a program just needs to read the Linux device file associated with that device.
+  To send data to the device, the program just needs to write to the Linux device file.
+This is a lot easier than requiring each application to know how to directly interact with a device.
+  There are 2 kinds of device files: Character device files, Block device files.
+- `/dev/mapper/` —> show LVM, RAID, and LUKS mappings.
+- **sda vs hda**
+  - For **PATA devices**, raw device file is named `/dev/hda`, `/dev/hdb`, ...
+  - For **SATA and SCSI devices**, raw device file is named `/dev/sda`, `/dev/sdb`, …

+## `/dev/disk` —> udev creates links to the `/dev` storage device files based on unique attributes of the drive.
+udev creates four separate directories for storing links:

+- `/dev/disk/by-id` —> Links storage devices by their manufacturer make, model, and serial number.
+- `/dev/disk/by-label` —> Links storage devices by the label assigned to them.
+- `/dev/disk/by-path` —> Links storage devices by the physical hardware port they are connected to.
+- `/dev/disk/by-uuid` —> Links storage devices by the 128-bit universally unique identifier (UUID) assigned to the device.

+## `/dev/mapper/mpathN`
+Where **N** is the number of the multipath drive.
+Acts as a normal device file to the Linux system, allowing you to create partitions and filesystems on the multipath device.

+## `/etc/fstab`
+Indicate which drive devices should be mounted to the virtual directory at boot time.
+A table that indicates:

+- The drive device file (either the raw file or one of its permanent udev filenames).
+- The mount point location.
+- The filesystem type, ...

+## `/proc/partitions` - `/proc/mounts`
+Where commands such as `$ lsblk` read to generate a report.

+# Modules

+- `/lib/modules` —> Individual hardware driver files that can be linked into the kernel at runtime.
+- `/etc/modules` —> The modules the kernel will load at boot time.
+- `/etc/modules.conf` —> The kernel module configurations.
+- `/lib/modules/version/modules.dep` —> Determines the module dependencies.

+# GUI

+- `/etc/X11/xorg.conf` (Typically this file is no longer used.)
+  The X.Org package keeps track of display card, monitor, and input device information in a configuration file, using the original XFree86 format.
+- `/etc/X11/xorg.conf.d` —> Individual applications or devices store their own X11 settings in separate files stored in this directory.
+- `~/.xsession-errors` —> If something goes wrong with the display process, the X.Org server generates the `.xsession-errors` file in your Home directory.
+- `/etc/X11/xdm/xdm-config` —> XDM display manager is somewhat generic, there are some configuration features you can modify to change things a bit.
+In most situations, you’ll never need to modify any of these settings.
+- `/etc/xrdp/xrdp.ini` —> Determines the various Xrdp configuration settings.
+An important setting in this file is the **security_layer** directive.

+# Shell

+- `/$HOME/.bashrc` —> If you need to permanently change the environmental variables or add aliases, you’ll need to add the export command to this file so that it runs each time you log in.
+- `/etc/profile` —> Is the main default startup file for the Bash shell.
+Whenever you log into the Linux system, Bash executes the commands in the `/etc/profile` startup file.

+### User-specific startup files for defining environment variables:
+Most Linux distributions use only one of these three:

+- `$HOME/.bash_profile`
+- `$HOME/.bash_login`
+- `$HOME/.profile`

+### `.bashrc` file in the user’s HOME directory (`~/.bashrc`) does two things:
+1. Checks for a common `/etc/bash.bashrc` file.
+The common `bash.bashrc` file provides a way for you to set scripts and variables used by all users who start an interactive shell.
+2. Provides a place for the user to enter personal aliases and private script functions.

+# Time

+- `/etc/timezone` (Debian-based) & `/etc/localtime` (Red Hat–based)
+  These files are not in a text format, so you can’t simply edit them.
+  To change the time zone for a Linux system, copy or link the appropriate time zone template file from the `/usr/share/zoneinfo` folder to the `/etc/timezone` or `/etc/localtime` location.
+  **Example:** `/usr/share/zoneinfo/US/Eastern`
+- `/etc/ntp.conf` —> It contains, among other directives, the **NTP time servers** you wish to use.
+  - On **CentOS**, the directive name for setting these is `server`.
+  - On **Ubuntu**, it is `pool`.
+- `/etc/chrony.conf` or `/etc/chrony/chrony.conf`
+  The primary configuration file for **Chrony**.
+  - The directive name for setting these is either `server` or `pool`.
+  - The **server** directive is typically used for a single time server designation.
+  - **pool** indicates a server pool.
+  - `rtcsync` directive directs chrony to periodically update the hardware time (real-time clock).
+- `/var/spool/at` —> Where jobs submitted using the `at` command are being saved.

+# User & Group

+- `/etc/login.defs` —> Typically installed by default on most Linux distributions.
+  It contains directives for use in various **shadow password suite commands** such as `useradd`, `userdel`, and `passwd` commands.
+  This file controls:
+  - Password length.
+  - How long until the user is required to change the account’s password.
+  - Whether or not a home directory is created by default.
+  - Other account-related settings.
+- `/etc/default/useradd` —> Directs the process of creating accounts.
+  **Commands:**
+  - `$ cat /etc/default/useradd`
+  - `$ sudo useradd -D`
+- `/etc/skel` —> The skeleton directory, holds files.
+  If a home directory is created for a user, these files are copied to the user account’s home directory when the account is created.
+- `/sbin/nologin` or `/bin/false` —> Prevent an account from interactively logging in.
+  - This is done by entering one of these two records in **record 7 of `/etc/passwd`**, which is for the default shell.
+  - `/sbin/nologin` displays a brief message and logs you off before you reach a command prompt.
+  - You can modify the message shown by creating the file `/etc/nologin.txt`.
+- `/etc/group` —> Where information about groups is stored.

+# Mail

+- `/bin/mail` (or `/usr/bin/mail`) —> Default location of binmail, which is an **MDA program**.
+- `/var/spool/mail` directory (can be configured to read `$HOME/mail` file instead) —> Where binmail reads email messages.
+- `/etc/aliases` —> Where email aliases are stored.

+# Print

+- `/etc/cups` —> The configuration files of CUPS software are stored here.

+# Logs

+- `/var/log/boot` (Debian distros), `/var/log/boot.log` (RH distros) —> Information about the boot process.
+- `/var/log/syslog` —> Where rsyslog logs are stored.
+- `/etc/rsyslogd.conf` or `*.conf` files in `/etc/rsyslog.d/` —> Define rules on what events to listen for and how to handle them using **rsyslogd**.
+- `/etc/logrotate.conf` —> Configuration file that determines how each log file is managed by logrotate.
+- `/var/log/` directory —> Most Linux distributions create log files here.